Completely positive approximations and inductive systems: A c.p.c. system from a system of c.p.c. approximations

-The aim of this section is to show that when a system of c.p.c.\ approximations is summable, the associated c.p.c.\ system is $\Cstar$-encoding, and its $\Cstar$-limit is $^*$-isomorphic to $A$ via composing the map $\Psi\colon A\to F_\infty$ induced by the sequence $(\psi_n)_n$ with the map $\Theta^{-1}$ from \cref{prop: manifesting are coi'} (as in Remark \ref{rmk: surj coi}(ii)).
+The aim of this section is to show that when a system of c.p.c.\ approximations is summable, the associated c.p.c.\ system is $\Cstar$-encoding.
+Its $\Cstar$-limit is $^*$-isomorphic to $A$ with the $^*$-isomorphism given by composing the map $\Psi\colon A\to F_\infty$ induced by the sequence $(\psi_n)_n$ with the map $\Theta^{-1}$ from \cref{prop: manifesting are coi'}.
 First, we show that $(F_n,\rho_{n+1,n})_n$ is $\Cstar$-encoding.
-We begin by extracting a key observation that we will use in this and the next section.
+This will follow from the following estimates, which we state here for future use.
+The inequality in \eqref{eq: mult eq'} follows from the definition of $a_x$ and $a_y$, but we label it here for easy reference later.

-\begin{lemma} Let $A\xrightarrow{\psi_n}F_n\xrightarrow{\varphi_n}A$ be a summable system of c.p.c.\ approximations of a $\Cstar$-algebra $A$ with associated c.p.c.\ system $(F_n,\rho_{n+1,n})_n$.
+\begin{lemma} Let $(A\xrightarrow{\psi_n}F_n\xrightarrow{\varphi_n}A)_n$ be a summable system of c.p.c.\ approximations of a $\Cstar$-algebra $A$ with associated c.p.c.\ system $(F_n,\rho_{n+1,n})_n$.
 Then for any $k\geq 0$, $x,y\in F_k$, and $\varepsilon>0$, there exists $M>k$ so that for all $m>n>M$,